wevre/transit-dart/README.md

 |link           |transit_dart.Link       |transit_dart.Link       |

 ## Testing

+NOTE: 2025-06-28 json verbose is not passing all the tests.

 To run the roundtrip verification tests in `transit-format`, first ensure Dart>=2.19.1 and Java 8 are installed, then do the following: